tahmid-chowdhury/SOFE4630U-MS2/README.md

     b)	**output** that specifies the table name to be created to store the predicted values.

     c)	**model** that specifies the path from which the model parameters can be read.

     Another important argument is **setup_file**.
 It specifies the libraries needed to be installed on each worker.
-The lines show in the following figure is the list of commands needed to be executed over each worker.
-The list contains only one command that will install the **TensorFlow** library needed to run the model.
+The following figure shows the list of commands in the **setup_file** that will be executed to initiate each worker.
+The list contains only one command to install the **TensorFlow** library required to run the model.
+Note: Installing dependencies will consume time when initiating each worker node.
+Another approach is to provide a docker image with preinstalled dependencies.
+This will reduce the launch time of the worker nodes and the job.

     ![](images/df18.jpg)